OrnitOnGithub/school/README.md

 # How to create a PR

-The easiest way to do this is with visual studio code.
+You can also do this more lazily with visual studio code's build-in git stuff.

 - Fork the repository.
 This will create a copy of it on your own github account.
 - Inside Visual Studio Code (The easiest way to do this) open a terminal and run `git clone url-of-your-fork`, for example `git clone https://github.com/ornitongithub/my-fork`